jade0530/z5155527_Thesis/README.md

 # z5155527_Thesis

-Please ignore the files outside folders - in the folders there will be a more organized verson.
+Please ignore the files outside folders - in the folders there will be a more organized version.